• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Education Certificates: A 60-Second Seminar in Workers’ Compensation Claims Handling

-December 11, 2024 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+December 11, 2024 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Allow us to begin today’s blog with a quick history lesson.
 It was the year 2002.
 The California Department of Insurance was literally swamped with complaints from employers concerning the cost of workers’ compensation insurance.
 In addition, injured workers complained about poor claims adjuster performance, while physicians squawked about medical bill reviewers improperly applying the state’s official medical fee schedule.
 In response, Insurance Commissioner John P. Garamendi partnered with assemblywoman Barbara Matthews (D-Merced) to introduce AB 1262 that created Insurance Code § 11761, requiring mandatory education for claims adjusters and medical bill reviewers.
 Despite significant opposition, the bill worked its way through the legislature and ended up on Governor Gray Davis’s desk, where it was signed into law, effective 1/1/2003.
 However, before the law could take effect several regulations first needed to be developed.
 It took 3-1/2 years but finally, on February 22, 2006, Ins.
 Code § 11761 became operational on the same day the supporting regulations were finalized.